Offering route services

 Architecture

-Cloud Foundry supports the following models for route services:
+Cloud Foundry supports the following models for route services, each of which is described in this topic:

 In each model, you configure a route service to process traffic addressed to an app.